shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/explore-an-existing-subgraph.md

 # Introduction

-In this tutorial you will learn how to create a simple React app by leveraging the existing subgraphs.
-It includes configuring GraphQL queries and simple data visualization.
+In this tutorial you will learn how to create a simple React app by leveraging some existing Graph Protocol subgraphs.
+It includes configuring GraphQL queries and explains how to perform simple data visualization using a pie chart.

+# Prerequisites

+In order to complete this tutorial, you will need to have some basic knowledge about NodeJS, ECharts library and GraphQL query.
+Also, get familiar with existing subgraph schema and the Graph Explorer can be super helpful.

+In this tutorial, you will interact with the `Hopr on Mainnet` subgraph.
+You can use this [playground](https://thegraph.com/explorer/subgraph?id=0x77d63a93c90a9860ab07ee6bc7bc5becad1cbfde-0&view=Playground) to explore it.

 # Requirements